jcalabreseSH/savings-calculator-hw/README.md

-# Sighthound Savings Calculator (Homework Version)
+# Sighthound Savings Calculator (Hardware Version)

 This repository contains a static single-page web experience for the Sighthound hardware savings calculator.
 It is a lightweight HTML/CSS/JavaScript implementation with no build step or backend.